howard0su/SDRPlusPlus/readme.md

 ## Running for development

-If you wish to install SDR++, skip to the next step
+If you wish to install SDR-888, skip to the next step

-First run SDR++ from the build directory to generate a default config file
+First run SDR-888 from the build directory to generate a default config file

 ```
 ./sdrpp -r ../root_dev/